balabanmetin/apples/README.md

 ------------------------------------
 Summary
 ------------------------------------
 APPLES stands for `Accurate Phylogenetic Placement with LEast Squares` and addresses the problem of phylogenetic placement of DNA and protein sequences into an already existing reference tree.
+APPLES is a command line tool and it can run on **Linux, Mac OSX, and Windows**.

 Requirements
 -------------------